bsmg/beat-saber-community-wiki/beginners-guide.md

 > The mod manager only shows mods compatible with the latest game update.
 > Every time the game updates, you will have to run the mod manager to get all compatible mods.
 > As all mods are made by volunteers, you may need to wait for your favorite mod to be fixed for the latest game update.
-Check the #announcements channel in the discord for the latest updates!
+Check the #server-announcements channel in the discord for the latest updates!
 {.is-warning}

 ## ModSaber Installer